 Not sure where to start?
-The following nine tools are some of our favorites, helping with SEO, social media marketing, email marketing, ROI tracking, and more.
+The following nine tools are some of our favourites, helping with SEO, social media marketing, email marketing, ROI tracking, and more.

 As you plan where to spend your marketing budget, consider the benefits of allocating some funds to purchasing these powerful tools.

 When considering a purchase, 71% of B2B researchers start with a generic search.

 SEO is crucial for B2B marketing, but without the right tool, it’s very difficult to master.

 Ahrefs is a B2B marketing tool that’s focused on helping marketers improve their SEO.